 It's a vertical estate located on the 57th floor overlooking Victoria Harbour.

-The suite is equipped with not one but two outdoor pools, a private gym, landscaped gardens, and of course, majestic cityscape views.
+The suite is equipped with not one but two outdoor pools, a private gym, landscaped gardens, and majestic cityscape views.

-The interior is dominated by shiny light marble, floor-to-ceiling windows, and designer furniture.
+Shiny light marble, floor-to-ceiling windows, and designer furniture dominate the interior.

-Hong Kong has one of the highest real estate prices in the world, so it's no wonder that the 12,000 sqft (1,115 sqm) Harbour House comes with a hefty price tag.
+Hong Kong has one of the highest real estate prices in the world, so it's no wonder that the 12,000 square feet (1,115 square meters) Harbour House comes with a hefty price tag.

 But don't worry; the meticulously kept sky garden with its adjacent pools and the jaw-droppingly beautiful Hong Kong views will make up for it.